 We strongly recommend that U.S. citizens traveling to or residing in Sweden enroll in the Department of State’s Smart Traveler Enrollment Program (STEP) at https://step.state.gov/step.
 STEP enrollment gives you the latest security updates, and makes it easier for the U.S. embassy or nearest U.S. consulate to contact you in an emergency.
 If you don’t have internet access, enroll directly with the nearest U.S. embassy or consulate.

-Regularly monitor the State Department’s website at http://travel.state.gov, where you can find current Travel Advisories and Alerts, as well as Worldwide Cautions.
-Read the Country Specific Information for Sweden at http://travel.state.gov/travel/cis_pa_tw/cis/cis_4965.html.
+Regularly monitor the State Department’s website at http://travel.state.gov, where you can find current Travel Advisories and Alerts, Worldwide Cautions, and the Country Specific Information for Sweden.
 For additional information, refer to “A Safe Trip Abroad” on the State Department’s website.

 Contact the U.S. embassy or consulate for up-to-date information on travel restrictions.
 You can also call 1-888-407-4747 toll-free from within the United States and Canada, or 1-202-501-4444 from other countries.
 These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday (except U.S. federal holidays).
-Follow us on Twitter at https://mobile.twitter.com/travelgov and Facebook at https://www.facebook.com/travelgov.
-You can also download our free Smart Traveler App, available through iTunes and the Android market, to have travel information at your fingertips.
+You can also follow us on Twitter and Facebook.

 The U.S. Embassy in Stockholm is located at Dag Hammarskjölds Väg 31, Stockholm and is open Monday through Friday from 8:00 a.m. – 4:30 p.m., except for Swedish and American holidays, phone number +46 (0)8 783 5375.
 Our regular telephone hours are between 9:00 a.m. -11:00 a.m. every Tuesday.
 If you are a U.S. citizen in need of urgent assistance, the emergency number for the U.S. Embassy is +46(0)8 783 5300.